 Account-based marketing (ABM) is not new, but it is experiencing a strong revival of interest in the B2B field.
 A Hubspot study states that 60% of companies in this market plan to implement an ABM strategy in 2020.

-As its name suggests and following the principle of Pareto's law (20% of your customers generate 80% of your revenue), account-based marketing focuses on a small audience more than on the most significant number.
+As its name suggests and following the principle of Pareto's law (20% of your customers generate 80% of your revenue), account-based marketing focuses on a small audience rather than on the most significant number.

 This may initially seem extraordinarily time-consuming and counterproductive.